 Fee: Free with Gondola admission.

-Stargazing at Banff Gondola in Winter
+5. Stargazing at Banff Gondola in Winter

-Ice Skating in Banff
+8. Go Ice Skating in Banff

-Being a mountainous-snow clad terrain, Banff offers great options for skating (and also a very Canadian thing to do, eh).
+Being a mountainous-snow-clad terrain, Banff offers great options for skating (and also a very Canadian thing to do, eh).
 There are indoor and outdoor skating rinks and there are many that are free for use as well.

 So if you love to be out in the lap of nature, then head to one of the following lakes (and for free).
 Keep in mind that these rinks are not maintained and a lot depends on weather conditions.

 Banff Outdoor Skating Rinks/Lakes

-- Vermillion Lake – Quick drive from Banff town, Vermillion Lake is stunning and very accessible if you are staying on Banff Avenue.
+8.1.
+Vermillion Lake – Quick drive from Banff town, Vermillion Lake is stunning and very accessible if you are staying on Banff Avenue.
 There are 3 dock options to choose from, perfect to curve your “almost” private skating rink.

-- Minnewanka Lake – Located 30 minutes away from Banff, Lake Minnewanka is a skater’s paradise.
-The lake is about 21 kilometres long, and presents itself with an amazing backdrop of snowy winter wonderland.
+8.2.
+Minnewanka Lake – Located 30 minutes away from Banff, Lake Minnewanka is a skater’s paradise.
+The lake is about 21 kilometres (13 miles) long and presents itself with an amazing backdrop of a snowy winter wonderland.

 Skating Banff in Hotel/Rec Centre

-Some of the indoor skating rinks are operated and maintained by Banff resorts.
+Some of the indoor skating rinks are operated and maintained by Banff Resorts.
 Some indoor & outdoor rinks have entry fees.

 - Banff Springs Hotel – Has a heated rink.
 No fee

+8.9.
 In Lake Louise

 - Chateau Lake Louise – Also has a heated ice rink.
 Free access

 - Lake Louise Rec Centre – Outdoor skating rink.
-Access is free.
+Access is free

 Banff Skate Rentals & Safety

 - At the Banff Rec Centre, you can also rent skates for use.
-For all the other rinks, especially the ones on the lake, you wont find rental offices on the spot, so it is advisable that you grab some at the Banff Avenue or Lake Louise before heading to the skating rinks.
+For all the other rinks, especially the ones on the lake, you won’t find rental offices on the spot, so it is advisable that you grab some at Banff Avenue or Lake Louise before heading to the skating rinks.